YouTube SEO: How to Optimize Your Channel for Visibility

 Design Compelling Thumbnails

-Thumbnails are the visual representation of your video that users see in search results and recommendations.
-So, they can greatly impact click-through rates.
+Thumbnails are the visual representations of your videos that users see in search results and recommendations.
+And that means attractive thumbnails can compel users to click your results.

-YouTube video thumbnails highlighted in the results for "how to drill into concrete" search
+YouTube video search results for 'how to drill into concrete' with Thumbnails highlighted

 Use Info Cards and End Screens